-Palm Desert, CA—January 28, 2008—LiquidPlanner, a new on-demand project management solution that incorporates a patent-pending probabilistic scheduling engine that helps teams visualize uncertainty and build more accurate project schedules, today announced the general availability of its free public beta.
-Unlike other project management tools currently available in the market, LiquidPlanner recognizes the evolving ways in which teams work and has taken a radical new approach — one that integrates an innovative scheduling system with real-time collaboration tools to keep teams organized and on track.
+Palm Desert, Cali.—January 28, 2008—LiquidPlanner, a new on-demand project management solution that incorporates a patent-pending probabilistic scheduling engine that helps teams visualize uncertainty and build more accurate project schedules, today announced the general availability of its free public beta.
+Unlike other project management tools currently available in the market, LiquidPlanner recognizes the evolving ways in which teams work and has taken a radical, new approach — one that integrates an innovative scheduling system with real-time collaboration tools to keep teams organized and on track.
 LiquidPlanner will unveil its service at the DEMO conference on January 29.
 Project managers, team members, and team leads are invited to try the product for free by creating an account at www.liquidplanner.com.

 “Uncertainty exists in every project and has the potential to undermine project success.
 However, just because uncertainty exists doesn’t mean it can’t be effectively managed, and that’s precisely what LiquidPlanner is designed to do,” said Charles Seybold, CEO and co-founder of LiquidPlanner.
 “The way information workers use and share project information has rapidly evolved and the existing toolset simply hasn’t kept pace.
 Just as Salesforce.com reinvented CRM, LiquidPlanner has turned the scheduling paradigm on its head to help project and program managers build schedules they can trust.”